 In the final decade of the last century there was further study and implementation of the Visions, Inc. Plan.
 A tree inventory was taken, many trees were planted and the Treescape Plan was born.
 A butterfly garden was designed and planted at the White Memorial Foundation.
 The Club received a national grant from America the Beautiful Foundation in recognition of the fine work that we do in the community.

-Now, in the 21st century as we continue to grow, the members of the Litchfield Garden Club will continue their commitment to the community, to good growing, to conservation and preservation of our natural landscape and to appreciation of artistry in landscape design and flower arrangement.
+As we continue to grow, the members of the Litchfield Garden Club will continue their commitment to the community, to good growing, to conservation and preservation of our natural landscape and to appreciation of artistry in landscape design and flower arrangement.